korymath/jann/README.md

 ## Pairs

 Conversational dialogue is composed of sequences of utterances.
 The sequence can be seen as pairs of utterances: inputs and responses.
-Nearest neighbors to a given input will find neighbors which are semantically related to the input.
+Nearest neighbours to a given input will find neighbours which are semantically related to the input.
 By storing input<>response pairs, rather than only inputs, `jann` can respond with a response to similar inputs.
 This example is shown in `run_examples/run_CMDC_pairs.sh`.

 ## Custom Datasets